JAsomart/Documentation/Exchange/Calendar-UserGuide.md

   - If a delegate with Editor permissions must be replaced either temporarily or indefinitely, change the permissions from Editor to Reviewer or none.
 Then, grant Editor permissions to the new or backup delegate.

 ## Unsupported Calendar Items
-There are limitations for what RCIT can provide in terms of support for Outlook calendar functionality.
+Current limitations regarding RCIT support for Outlook calendar functionality and behavior.

 ### Limitations and unsupported items
 - **Orphaned Meetings:** RCIT cannot reassign, recover, or restore functionality to meetings or organizers.
 - **Deleted Items Recovery:** RCIT has very limited ability to recover deleted calendar items.
 - **Personal Device Synchronization:** Support for syncing issues on personal, non-corporate devices is not supported.
 - **Customization Restrictions:** RCIT only supports default interface and functionality for the base Outlook Client experience.

-RCIT cannot support the above items due to the absence or support of each listed support within the Microsoft product.
-These items are behaving as designed by Microsoft at the current time of writing this document.
+RCIT cannot support the above items due to the absence of administrative support within the product itself.
+These items are behaving as designed and supported by Microsoft at the current time of writing this document.

 ## Additonal Support
 For additional support and latest updates, always refer to the [Microsoft 365 support page](https://support.microsoft.com/office).